jinluchang/rbc-ukqcd-ensembles-info/README.md

 - Basic Results for Coarse Ensembles, David Murphy, April 13, 2017
 - Domain wall QCD with physical quark masses, RBC and UKQCD Collaborations, 2016

+* Isospin 0 and 2 two-pion scattering at physical pion mass using all-to-all propagators with periodic boundary conditions in lattice QCD, RBC and UKQCD Collaborations, 2023